-A founder of a startup company came to me with a compelling question: “How can we use social media as a strategy before, during and after an event?”
+A founder of a startup company came to me with a compelling question: “How can we use social media to get more attention for our startup before, during and after a special event?”
 The specific event he was referring to is a popular pitch competition that he is attending with his team.
 In fact, it is so sought after, only 15 groups can attend this event from all over the world.
 Preparing a social media strategy is not only a great way to introduce other companies to your followers, but to gain recognition for both you and your brand.
 Here's what to do before, during, and after your pitch opportunity.

 What to do before your pitch competition